Amex “Once In A Lifetime” Rule For Card Welcome Offers: How Does It Work?

 Amex also has a useful pop-up warning feature during the card application process.
 If you’re logged into your account, you’ll generally receive a pop-up prior to being approved for a card, informing you if you’re eligible for the bonus.

-Amex also has the “Apply With Confidence” feature on some cards, which will inform you if you’re approved for a card before there’s any potential impact on your credit.
+Amex also has the “Apply With Confidence” feature on most cards, which will inform you if you’re approved for a card before there’s any potential impact on your credit.
 However, you’ll want to explicitly make sure this shows as an option during the application process, since it’s not available on all card applications.

 This Amex card restriction might not be as simple as it sounds